On the Maximal Size of Irredundant Generating Sets in Lie Groups and Algebraic Groups: Introduction

-where $\mathrm{d}(G)$ is the minimal size of a generating set.
-In this terminology, what Minski showed in \cite{minsky2013dynamics} is that

-(in the standard topology).
-Attempting to generalise this property to other non-compact simple Lie groups is tied up with challenging questions in higher Teichm\"{u}ller theory \cite{kim2021primitive,KIM2022108611}.
-However, Gelander conjectured that this cannot happen if $G$ is compact or if $G$ is considered with the Zariski topology.
-More precisely, in an analogy to the Wiegold conjecture that $\nrr(G)=2$ for every non-abelian finite simple group $G$, Gelander conjectured that $\nrr(G)=2$ for every connected compact simple Lie group and $\nrr^{\mathbb{C}}(\mathbf{G})=2$ for every connected simple $\mathbb{C}$-algebraic group $\mathbf{G}$.
-More concretely: \begin{conjecture}[{Gelander \cite[Questions 1.1, 2.9 and Conjecture 4.2]{gelander2024aut}}] Let $n\geq3$, and let $F_{n}$ be the free group on $n$ generators.
+To put these results in better context, it is worth recalling Gelander's conjectures as stated in \cite{gelander2024aut}: \begin{conjecture}[{Gelander \cite[Questions 1.1, 2.9 and Conjecture 4.2]{gelander2024aut}}] Let $n\geq3$, and let $F_{n}$ be the free group on $n$ generators.
 Let $G$ be a connected compact simple Lie group (respectively a connected simple $\mathbb{C}$-algebraic group).
 Then, for any homomorphism $f:F_{n}\to G$ with dense (resp.
 Zariski dense) image, there exists a non-trivial free product decomposition $F_{n}=A*B$ such that $f(A)\subset G$ is dense (resp.
 Zariski dense). \end{conjecture}

-We show that the conjecture holds for $G=\mathrm{SO}(3)$ and $\mathbf{G}=\mathrm{SL}_{2}$.
-Moreover, when $n$ is larger than a fixed polynomial in the rank, we show the conjecture holds for all groups.
-The heart of the proof lies in establishing a connection between generation in simple algebraic groups and finite simple groups.

-Recall that any connected simple $\mathbb{C}$-algebraic group admits a structure of a split $\Z$-scheme.
-Having such structure fixed, we denote by $\bG_{p}$ the $\mathbb{F}_{p}$-algebraic group obtained by reduction modulo $p$.
-Recall also that $\bG$ admits a unique real compact form $\bG_{c}$.
-Thus $G=\bG_{c}(\R)$ is a connected compact simple Lie group, and any such group arises in this manner for a unique complex algebraic group $\bG$.
-Furthermore, any closed subgroup of $G=\bG_{c}(\R)$ is automatically Zariski closed.
-We show the following result. \begin{thm} Let $\bG$ be a simple connected complex algebraic group, and let $G=\bG_{c}(\R)$ be its compact real form.
-Then